digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 responds with a ``THREADPOOL_OVERLOADED`` error code.

 You can cap the percentage of the memory heap used by changing the ``max-used-heap-space-percentage`` parameter.
-If this percentage is exceeded following a garbage collection of the ``tenured`` memory pool the system is rate-limited until additional space is freed up.
+If this percentage is exceeded following a garbage collection of the ``tenured`` memory pool, the system is rate-limited until additional space is freed up.

 Similarly, you can set the minimum heap space in absolute terms by changing the ``min-free-heap-space-bytes`` parameter.
 If the amount of free space is below this value following a garbage collection of the ``tenured`` memory pool,